javydekoning/FizzBuzz/README.md

 # FizzBuzz

-Repository with FizzBuzz code examples.
+Repository with FizzBuzz examples.

+## Info

+Not aiming to write the shortest code.
+Just some examples.